mendix/widgets-resources/scripts/release/README.md

 1. Add a tag to the commit you want to create a release from.
 The tag should be formatted like ${PackageName}-v${Major}.${Minor}.${Patch}
     - Example: `mobile-resources-native-v3.0.0`
     - Example: `nanoflow-actions-native-v3.0.0`
+1. The minimumMXVersion should match the Mendix project version.
 1. That's it!
     - The content should now be released in GitHub.
     - The content should now be released in the MX Marketplace.
 Double check to verify.